dmvaldman/dmvaldman.github.io/_projects/tablestakes.md

 tags: [Web]
 ---

 How do *you* split a bill?
 Do you each get separate checks (slow but fair)?
 Does everyone split evenly (slow and unfair)?
-Does one person pay and everyone else pays them (slow and maybe fair)?
 Does one person treat everyone (fast but unfair)?
 If only there were a way that was both fast and fair!
 Well, turns out there is, but it requires a certain amount of faith.

 ![](/assets/img/tablestakes/quadrants.png)

-Years ago I came across a [fascinating article](https://messymatters.com/expectorant/) about statisticians who devised a way to split a bill that's as fast as "credit card roulette" (one person chosen randomly pays for everyone) while also being fair.
-Amazingly, once given the receipt, their procedure only asks for a single piece of information about the meal!
+Years ago I came across a [fascinating article](https://messymatters.com/expectorant/) about statisticians who devised a way to split a bill that's is both fast and fair, but based on chance.
+Amazingly, given the receipt, their procedure only asks for a single piece of information about the meal!

 In their formulation, one person pays the bill, but that person is chosen probabilistically based on the meal.
-If you keep paying this way, on average you will pay what you owe.
+If you keep paying according to their rules, on average you will pay what you owe.
 And there's no way to cheat!
 A helpful mental frame is that though in reality you never actually pay what you owe, you are always paying what you owe "in expectation."
 That is, the chance you pay the bill is equal to your share of it.
 You operate calmly inside an uncollapsed platonic universe of probabilities, meanwhile violent collapse is happening all around you.

 Here's how it works.
 It's quite simple, albeit counterintuitive.
 Imagine the bill as a pie, and each item is a wedge whose area is that item's fraction of the total.
 Now, throw a dart at the pie.
 Whoever's item the dart lands on pays for the meal.
 That's it!
 The probability the dart lands on one of your items is exactly your share of the bill (your share is the area of all your wedges over the area of the pie).
 Notice though, we don't need to keep record of who ordered what, we just need to ask who ordered the item the dart landed on.
 By choosing an item weighted by its cost, you're encapsulating all the information you need to choose the person fairly.

 ![](/assets/img/tablestakes/pie.png)

-Of course, it's not that straightforward to select an item weighted by its cost in your head, so I made a web app [tablestakes.cc](tablestakes.cc) for that.
+Of course, it's not that straightforward to select an item weighted by its cost in your head, so I made a web app [tablestakes.cc](https://tablestakes.cc) for that.
 For each meal, take a picture of the receipt and the app selects an item according to the above process.
 Whoever ordered that item pays!

 A few edge cases to consider: